 It’s all about accessing support, information, advice and training.
 Find out more about the benefits of being part of a Co-operative here.

-As well as providing training, hands-on workshops, Technical Advice and a Toolkit of useful templates, free technical advice on specific building issues is also available via the SPAB technical team.
+Technical Advice and a Toolkit of useful templates, free technical advice on specific building issues is also available via the SPAB technical team.

 Find out more about Co-operatives that are already up and running